 If you are a serious or novice crafter, you probably have some sort of craft room or corner of your house devoted to your DIY stash.
-My , and since making things is a full time job for me, you can believe I have quite a few supplies on hand.
+My office also doubles as my craft room, and since making things is a full time job for me, you can believe I have quite a few supplies on hand.
 When we first moved into the house a year and a half ago, it took a while for me to figure out where everything should go in the new space.
 So it was a bit unpleasant working in here until I got it all sorted out.
 Organization makes life so much easier, you guys!
 I know it’s a pain to actually DO, but I’m always glad I took the time to do it.
 Here’s are the top things I use that make my DIY life so much easier…

 Add some shelves: There’s a bit of an odd cubby shape in one wall due to the bathroom closet on the other side, but a previous owner was smart enough to make use of the space by adding in some really simple shelves from floor to ceiling.
 Shelving is great because you can spread them throughout a room wherever you have the space, and you can stack several above each other like I have.
 Mine hold a ton of storage boxes and bins, and they have been a big help overall in the hunt to find storage space.